UpputuriPriyanka/MLCOURSE-WEEK-2-/README.md

 * DESCRIPTION:

-1.Firstly, It greet the User and asks the name of a user.
+  1. Firstly, It greet the User and asks the name of a user.

-2.After it welcomes the user and asks how to help the user.
+  2. After it welcomes the user and asks how to help the user.

-3.Next it offer choices and asks to pick one of the choices based upon user requirement.
+  3. Next it offer choices and asks to pick one of the choices based upon user requirement.

-4.If users picks option 1 ... then it asks user to  enter a expression
+  4. If users picks option 1 ... then it asks user to  enter a expression

-5.After it will calculate the expression.
+  5. After it will calculate the expression.

-6.If users pick the option 2 ... then it asks User to enter a Movie.
+  6. If users pick the option 2 ... then it asks User to enter a Movie.

-7.After it gives the information about that movie.
+  7. After it gives the information about that movie.

-8.If users pick the otion 3......then it ends.
+  8. If users pick the otion 3......then it ends.

-9.Finally Ends chat....when User choose to end chatbot.
+  9. Finally Ends chat....when User choose to end chatbot.

+  * REPL LINK:

+  * YOUTUBE LINK: